-The aims of the course are two-fold.
+The aims of the module are two-fold.
 First, it aims to teach the basic analytical methods, that is, the fundamental concepts and techniques of engineering dynamics.
-Second, it aims to show the implementation of these methods in the design and analysis of simple basic mechanisms.
+Second, it aims, in a limited way, to show the implementation of these methods in the design and analysis of simple basic mechanisms.

-Lectures and tutorials.
-Tutorial sheets and other exercises will be used to provide formative assessment.
-Practical classes related to the reinforcement of conceptual ideas taught in this subject will be conducted and assessed in MECH102P Mechanical Engineering Practical Skills I.
+Practical classes related to the reinforcement of conceptual ideas taught in this module will be conducted and assessed in MECH0004 Mechanical Engineering Practical Skills 1.

 This module is assessed entirely through an unseen written examination.

 For more information about assessment please contact firstname.lastname@example.org.